Netocracy

 Netocracy was a term invented by the editorial board of the American technology magazine Wired in the early 1990s.
 A portmanteau of Internet and aristocracy, netocracy refers to a perceived global upper-class that bases its power on a technological advantage and networking skills, in comparison to what is portrayed as a bourgeoisie of a gradually diminishing importance.

-The concept was later picked up and redefined by Alexander Bard and Jan Söderqvist for their book Netocracy — The New Power Elite and Life After Capitalism (originally published in Swedish in 2000 as Nätokraterna –t boken om det elektroniska klassamhället, published in English by Reuters/Pearsall UK in 2002).
+The concept was later picked up and redefined by Alexander Bard and Jan Söderqvist for their book Netocracy — The New Power Elite and Life After Capitalism (originally published in Swedish in 2000 as Nätokraterna : boken om det elektroniska klassamhället, published in English by Reuters/Pearsall UK in 2002).

 The netocracy concept has been compared with Richard Florida's concept of the creative class.
 Bard and Söderqvist have also defined an underclass in opposition to the netocracy, which they refer to as the consumtariat.

 The consumtariat

 Alexander Bard describes a new underclass called the consumtariat, a portmanteau of consumer and proletariat, whose main activity is consumption, regulated from above.
 It is kept occupied with private problems, its desires provoked with the use of advertisements and its active participation is limited to things like product choice, product customization, engaging with interactive products and life-style choice.